 - Check the ownership of this script

 1] Does this script file belong to you?

-The error message can appear as – Cannot find script file or Cannot Run.vbs.
-That said, there is one thing which I want you to be sure of before we go ahead and fix it.
+The error message can appear as – Cannot find script file or Cannot find Run.vbs.
+That said, there is one thing that I want you to be sure of before we go ahead and fix it.

 Does the error message box display the path of the script file or any file?
 If yes, you need to figure out if this was set up or installed by you.
 If you have set up some macro to run during the startup or have a program that has done it when you set it up, then it would be better if you fix it using the original method.

 You should also check if the file was related to a program that you recently uninstalled.

 If you can identify the program with which the missing file is associated with.
 I suggest you reinstall the program and see.